ZacBlanco/zacblanco.github.io/about.md

 ![Image of Myself](../assets/images/homepage/profile-pic.jpg)

-My name is Zac (yes I spell it Z-A-C).
-I'm an aspiring software engineer.
-I'm currently a student studying electrical and computer engineering at Rutgers University, New Brunswick.
+I'm an aspiring software engineer who's currently a student studying electrical and computer engineering at Rutgers University, New Brunswick.
 I expect to graduate around May of 2018.
-I hope to eventually attend graduate school after I finish my undergraduate degree.

-My interests lie in big data, analytics, machine learning, artificial intelligence, and computer vision.
+My interests lie in big data, analytics, machine learning, artificial intelligence.
+I'm currently a research assistant as a part of the [Aresty Undegraduate Research Center](https://aresty.rutgers.edu/) where I'm studying the efficacy of the distributed machine learning algorithm termed [Cloud K-SVD](http://ieeexplore.ieee.org/document/7219480/)

 I'm also a firm believer in great education.
 I enjoy helping others learn!
 I am currently a [learning assistant at Rutgers University](https://rlc.rutgers.edu/student-info/group-and-individual-academic-support/learning-assistant-program).
 I help teach undergraduate students in introductory Physics courses.